The Program Exchange: History

-From the company's beginnings as DFS Program Exchange, which was originally headquartered in Dallas, the company's initial goal was to syndicate several shows that were abandoned by other syndicators, such as the Hanna-Barbera and Gamma Productions archives; the former brought them Scooby-Doo and The Jetsons.
+From the company's beginnings as DFS Program Exchange, which was originally headquartered in Dallas, TX, the company's initial goal was to syndicate several shows that were abandoned by other syndicators, such as the Hanna-Barbera (now part of Warner Bros.
+Discovery) and Gamma Productions archives; the former brought them Scooby-Doo and The Jetsons.
 The company grew with Olympic Champions, which starred Bruce Jenner; it was the first ever live-action show distributed by DFS themselves.
-In 1983, it purchased the exclusive syndication rights for Bewitched from Columbia Pictures Television.
+In 1983, it purchased the exclusive syndication rights for Bewitched from Columbia Pictures Television (now Sony Pictures Television).
 It also acquired the exclusive syndication rights to two other Screen Gems shows, I Dream of Jeannie and The Partridge Family.
 These shows were re-popularized thanks in part to a boom in independent TV stations.

-In 1985, DFS Program Exchange made its first bold move by syndicating their own straight barter strip, Dennis the Menace, as well as acquiring U.S. syndicated rights to Woody Woodpecker and Friends, which the Program Exchange began to syndicate (taking over from MCA TV) in January 1988.
+In 1985, DFS Program Exchange made its first bold move by syndicating their own straight barter strip, Dennis the Menace, as well as acquiring American syndicated rights to Woody Woodpecker and Friends, which the Program Exchange began to syndicate (taking over from MCA TV) in January 1988.
 In 1986, DFS was bought out by Saatchi & Saatchi, which was then merged with Dorland Advertising, another Saatchi & Saatchi subsidiary; to reflect this, the company was renamed as the DFS-Dorland Program Exchange.
 After less than a year, it was renamed again to simply The Program Exchange.
-In 1992, the company picked up the off-net syndicated rights to the hit CBS saturday morning series Garfield and Friends, which began barter syndication runs in September 1993.
+In 1992, the company picked up the off-net syndicated rights to the hit CBS saturday morning animated series Garfield and Friends, which began barter syndication runs in September 1993.
 In 1997, The Program Exchange secured the syndication rights to the first 65 episodes of the original English dub of Sailor Moon.
 A year later, it helped DiC broadcast the remaining 17 episodes on Cartoon Network's programming block Toonami.